 Core Architecture & Fare Taxonomy

-Modern automated fare collection (AFC) systems operate at the intersection of real-time mobility, financial accounting, and regulatory compliance.
+Modern automated fare collection (AFC) systems operate at the intersection of real-time mobility, financial accounting, and regulatory compliance, and a single unreconciled variance can cascade into audit failures, revenue leakage, and disputed inter-agency settlements.
 A production-grade architecture must strictly decouple fare calculation from transaction settlement while preserving end-to-end auditability across every tap, scan, and backend reconciliation cycle.
-This pillar establishes the foundational taxonomy, event topology, and Python-driven reconciliation patterns required for scalable transit revenue operations.
+This guide establishes the foundational taxonomy, event topology, and Python-driven reconciliation patterns required for scalable transit revenue operations.

 Fare taxonomy functions as the deterministic pricing engine that translates rider interactions into billable financial events.
 Without a normalized product and pricing model, reconciliation pipelines inherit structural debt that compounds across reporting cycles, leading to unreconciled variances and audit failures.
 The taxonomy must enforce a strict separation between three orthogonal dimensions: